k2view-academy/K2View-Academy/articles/14_sync_LU_instance/06_sync_decision_functions_recommendations.md

 **Example 1**

-Add a decision function on the LU Schema level to check the source environment and enable the sync of the LUI in the following scenarios:
+Add a Decision function on the LU schema level to check the source environment and enable the sync of the LUI in the following scenarios:
 * First sync of the LUI.
-* LU Schema has been changed.
+* LU schema has been changed.
 * The source environment is Production.

 <pre><code>